mgi2212/simple_keyer/README.md

 1. Power on the Arduino.
 2. Use the DIT and DAH buttons to input Morse code manually.
+3. Connect headphones or small audio amp to the sidetone pin.
-3. Adjust the WPM as needed to match your transmission or practice speed.
+4. Adjust the WPM as needed to match your transmission or practice speed.
-4. Send text through the serial monitor to see it translated and keyed out in Morse code.
+5. Send text through the serial monitor to see it translated and keyed out in Morse code.

 ### Wiring Details: